hjhuney/An-Intro-to-Scala/README.md

 **Part 7:**

-# Part 1: Installation, Setup, and "Hello World"
+# Part 0: Intro to the Intro to Scala"

 ![Intro to Scala](https://github.com/hjhuney/Intro-to-Scala/blob/master/Images/intro_logo_004.jpg "An intro to Scala")